What Are Behavioral Disorders?

 Some people might be dominant in one category over another; however, hyperactivity symptoms often appear around the age of three, whereas symptoms related to inattention may be more apparent around five to eight years old.
 ADHD-PI was previously identified as ADD in the DSM-4.
 However, that diagnosis has been removed and is no longer a clinical term.

 ADHD is often progressive; symptoms may evolve and vary in intensity.
 This symptom change can lead to a new diagnosis with a different presentation.
 In children, six symptoms may be observed for them to be diagnosed with a specific presentation, whereas only five need to be apparent for those aged 17 and older.

 No matter the age, ADHD and a lack of accessibility to a neurodiverse brain can cause challenges in daily life, including at school or work and in ordinary social interactions.
 Despite the challenges that people with ADHD may face, many symptoms of ADHD can be manageable with treatment, accommodations, and understanding from others.

 Oppositional Defiant Disorder (ODD)

-Some signs of conduct disorder include:
+A few signs of conduct disorder may include the following:

-- Bullying and fights
+- Engaging in bullying and fights

 - Carrying and using weapons